davidmam/shell-novice/01-filedir.md

 ~~~ {.output}
 /Users/nelle
 ~~~
+Your response will be different (probably `/` on the Dundee machines).
+This doesn't matter.

 > ## Home directory {.callout}
 >
 > The home directory path will look different on different operating systems.
 > On Linux it will look like `/home/nelle`,
 > and on Windows it will be similar to `C:\Documents and Settings\nelle`.
+> On the Dundee machines it will look like `/h`.
 > Note that it may look slightly different for different versions of Windows.